ArminJo/EasyButtonAtInt01/README.md

 ## Handling multiple definition error
-If you get the error "multiple definition of `__vector_1'" (or `__vector_2') because another library uses the attachInterrupt() function, then comment out the #define USE_ATTACH_INTERRUPT at line 55 in EasyButtonAtInt01.h.
+If you get the error "multiple definition of `__vector_1'" (or `__vector_2') because another library uses the attachInterrupt() function, then comment out the line 55 `#define USE_ATTACH_INTERRUPT` in *EasyButtonAtInt01.h* or define global symbol with `-DUSE_ATTACH_INTERRUPT` which is not yet possible in Arduino IDE:-(.<br/>

+# Revision History
+### Version 1.1.0
+- Ported to ATtinyX5 and ATiny167.
+- Support PinChangeInterrupt for ATtinies.
+- Long press detection support.

+### Version 1.1.0
+- initial version for ATmega328.

 # Travis CI
-The EasyButton library examples are built on Travis CI for the following boards:
+The EasyButton library examples are tested on Travis CI for the following boards:

 - Arduino Uno
 - Arduino Leonardo
-- Adafruit Trinket (using ATTiny85)
+- Digispark
+- Digispark Pro
+- Generic ATTiny85

 #### If you find this library useful, please give it a star.